thunderbird/thunderbird-android/docs/engineering/README.md

 - Decisions that future contributors need to understand.
 - Explaining why one approach was chosen over another.

 An ADR may come from an accepted RFC, but not every RFC needs an ADR.
+And not every ADR needs an RFC.

 ### Technical Design